-This combination makes an exceptional salad, and is equally good as a filling for halved avocados, or in sandwiches.
-I use tombo tuna, also known as albacore, for this salad, but any fresh tuna will do.–Gerald Gass
+This combination makes an exceptional salad, and is equally good as a filling for halved avocados or sandwiches.
+I use albacore, but any fresh tuna will do.–Gerald Gass

-1 tablespoon fennel seeds, lightly toasted in a dry pan
+- 1 tablespoon fennel seeds lightly toasted in a dry skillet

-1/3 cup dry-cured black olives, pitted and chopped
+- 1/3 cups dry-cured black olives pitted and chopped

 For the dressing

-1. Select a saucepan just large enough to hold the tuna steak.
-Place the fennel seeds and peppercorns in a square of cheesecloth, bring together the corners, and tie securely, or place the spices in a tea ball.
-Add to the tuna along with the olive oil just to cover.
+- Select a saucepan just large enough to hold the tuna steak.
+Place the fennel seeds and peppercorns in a tea ball or place them in a square of cheesecloth, bring together the corners, and tie securely.
+Add the spices to the pan with the tuna along with just enough olive oil to cover the fish.

-2. Place over very low heat and cook very slowly, turning once halfway through the cooking, until the tuna is nearly cooked through, about 15 minutes.
-Remove from the heat and lift the tuna from the oil.
+- Place the pan over very low heat and cook very gently, turning the tuna once halfway through cooking, until the tuna is nearly cooked through, about 15 minutes.
+Remove from the heat and carefully lift the tuna from the oil with a slotted spatula and transfer it to a plate.
 Place the tuna in the refrigerator for 10 minutes to stop the cooking.
-Reserve the oil.
+Reserve the poaching oil.

-3. When the tuna is cool, break it into rough chunks and place in a bowl.
+- When the tuna is cool, break it into rough chunks and place them in a bowl.
 Add the onion, celery, capers, and olives.

 Make the dressing

-1. In a small bowl, combine the garlic, anchovies, salt, and pepper, and mash together with a fork.
+- In a small shallow bowl, combine the garlic, anchovies, salt, and pepper, and mash together with a fork.
 Add the egg yolk and mix well.
-Whisk in the reserved olive oil in a slow, thin stream, as you would when making a mayonnaise.
-Add a little more oil if necessary to make a fairly thick sauce.
-Season to taste with lemon juice, then adjust with more salt and pepper.
+Whisking constantly, slowly whisk in the reserved olive oil in a thin, steady stream, as you would when making mayonnaise.
+It may be necessary to add a little more olive oil to make a fairly thick dressing that will cling to the ingredients.
+Season to taste with lemon juice, salt, and pepper.